Volalex2000/HHG/README.md

-Here is the **README.md** file content for your set of files, written in Markdown format:

----

 # **High-Harmonic Generation (HHG) Simulation**

 This repository contains a numerical simulation of **High-Harmonic Generation (HHG)** in the extreme ultraviolet domain using the **Time-Dependent Schrödinger Equation (TDSE)** and wavelet analysis for time-frequency characteristics.